V3lectronics/SPIRIT/README.md

 ensuring they are 100% inactive and not drawing power.
 Notice, you can also completely disconnect the battery.
-Needless to say, this is a very useful feature for people who want to have direct control over the hardware and want to protect their privacy without relying on software.
+Needless to say, this is a very useful feature for people who want to have direct control over the hardware and want to protect their privacy without having to trust software.

 | Switch Number | Module |
 |----------------|-----------|